 6.Sign MoA/LSA

-The DED can generate the MoA for you, outlining your company’s objectives and shareholder structure.
+The Dubai DED can generate the MoA for you, outlining your company’s objectives and shareholder structure.
 It also provides the local service agent contract for civil companies 100% owned by non-GCC nationals.

 7.Obtain External Approval & Apply for Trade License

 Certain activities or company types require approval from other government departments or agencies.
-Thus, before applying for a trade license, ensure you obtain these approvals and comply with their requirements.External Approval Entities | Activities Covered |
+Thus, before applying for a trade license, ensure you obtain these approvals and comply with their requirements for your Dubai Mainland company.

 Ministry of Interior | Driving schools, fire equipment & safety systems, Used-car dealers & auto-parts, car rental |